Internet Providers in Anniston, AL

 Internet Access in Anniston, Alabama

-Taking a look now at network tech in use around Anniston, the most prevalent wired Internet tech varieties are IPBB and Fiber (94.97 percent coverage) and Satellite (near one hundred percent coverage).
+Taking a look now at network tech in use around Anniston, the most prevalent wired Internet tech varieties are IPBB and Fiber (95.32 percent coverage) and 5G Internet (41.20 percent coverage).

-Sparklight (formerly Cable One) is an alternative to the primary providers (Viasat and HughesNet).
+Hargray Communications is an alternative to the primary providers (Viasat and HughesNet).
 They offer 98 percent local coverage and a maximum speed of 1,000 Mbps.
-There are 6 companies within city limits marketing enterprise-level subscriptions like point-to-point connectivity.
+There are 8 companies within city limits marketing enterprise-level subscriptions like point-to-point connectivity.
 The small business providers listed here include every provider with business services on their site, but residential providers sometimes offer unlisted business packages as well.

 Viasat Internet is the most widespread Internet option overall, registered with coverage in close to one hundred percent of Anniston residents.
 HughesNet, in contrast, has coverage to close to one hundred percent of local residents.
 The top speed recorded for Viasat is 100 Mbps, while HughesNet advertised up to 25 Mbps.
 As a rule, anything over 10 Mbps is enough for streaming SD video over WiFi.
 However, it may become an issue for multiple users or bandwidth-intensive services like video chat, cloud apps, and etc. You can explore the availability maps below to see how Internet options compare on a granular level.